Paddington: Paddington Green

 A green space and conservation area in the east of the Paddington district immediately to the north of the Westway and west of Edgware Road.
 It includes St Mary on Paddington Green Church.
 The Paddington Green campus of the City of Westminster College is adjacent to the Green.
 Paddington Green Police Station is immediately to the north west of the intersection of Westway and Edgware Road.

 Transport

 Rail

 Paddington station is on the London Underground and National Rail networks.
 It is in London fare zone 1.

 National Rail

-National Rail services from Paddington run towards Slough, Maidenhead and Reading.
-Services calling at stations along this route are operated by TfL Rail (future: Elizabeth line) and Great Western Railway.
-TfL Rail services link the area to destinations in West London and Berkshire.
-Great Western Railway services continue towards destinations in South West England and South Wales, including Oxford, Worcester, Bristol, Cardiff, Exeter, Plymouth and Penzance.
+Great Western Railway services from Paddington run towards Slough, Maidenhead and Reading, with intercity services continuing towards destinations in South West England and South Wales, including Oxford, Worcester, Bristol, Cardiff, Exeter, Plymouth and Penzance.

+The Elizabeth line, operated by Transport for London (TfL), runs a stopping service from Paddington to Reading, either as part of through-running services from the central and eastern parts of the Elizabeth line or starting from Paddington.
+These trains mostly depart from the deep-level Elizabeth line platforms underneath the western side of the mainline station.
+These deep-level Elizabeth line tracks emerge above ground adjacent to the mainline tracks just west of Royal Oak tube station and join them at that point, thereafter sharing the relief line tracks with some Great Western Railway stopping services as far as the Elizabeth line terminus at Reading.
+Elizabeth line services link the Paddington area both to destinations in west London and Berkshire and to the centre and eastern side of London.

-Trains to Heathrow Airport also depart from Paddington, operated by TfL Rail (stopping services via Ealing Broadway).
-The Heathrow Express also runs between Paddinton and Heathrow, with no intermediate stops.
+Trains to Heathrow Airport also depart from Paddington, operated both by the Elizabeth line (stopping services via Ealing Broadway) and the Heathrow Express (no intermediate stops).